joaquim-verges/ProjectorAndroidStudio/README.md

   ControlPath /tmp/%r@%h:%p
   ControlPersist 1h
 ```
-* Choose an alias like `remote-builder` or anything you like
+* `Host` - Choose an alias like `remote-builder` or anything you like
-* By default, the username for a Debian server is `admin`
+* `User` - By default, the username for a Debian server is `admin`
-* `Hostname` is the IP address of your EC2 instance
+* `Hostname` - the IP address of your EC2 instance
-* `IdentityFile` is the path to your private key file created and downloaded when crating the EC2 instance
+* `IdentityFile` - the path to your private key file downloaded when creating the EC2 instance

 3. Now you can connect to your machine easily like this